 Each concept has a row in the 5-level concept rubric, which codifies Summit’s interpretation of the range of complexity of each concept.
 When students show evidence of their understanding on performance tasks, teachers score their work on the rubric.

 The collection of math tasks that leads to students learning one or multiple concepts.
-A concept unit does not have a minimum or maximum length of time, but most take between 2 and 5 weeks.
+A Math Unit does not have a minimum or maximum length of time, but most take between 2 and 5 weeks.

 Conceptual Understanding (math)

-The ability to reason in a setting involving application of concepts, definitions, relations, or representations.
+The ability to reason in a setting involving the application of concepts, definitions, relations, or representations.

 The subject-specific material (facts, definitions, information, formulas, procedural skills, basic concepts, grammatical structures) comprising each discipline.
 This material can be studied independently, practiced or memorized at a student’s own pace.
-Content comprises 30% of a student’s grade: 21% through Power Focus Areas, which are required, and 9% through Additional Focus Areas, which are optional, but highly encouraged.
 Content is determined by various state and national standards including Common Core, Next Generation Science Standards, California State Content Standards, and Advanced Placement.
-The content in focus areas is generally lower depth of knowledge, usually limited to comprehension, application, and/or analysis of content knowledge; content is deepened in projects and concept units.
+The content in Focus Areas is generally lower depth of knowledge, usually limited to comprehension, application, and/or analysis of Content Knowledge; content is deepened in Projects and Math Units.

-An opportunity for a student to check what they know already or a way to gauge if they're prepared for the content assessment.
-Diagnostic assessments are aligned to the focus area objectives and presented in the same format as the content assessments.
+An opportunity for students to check what they know already or a way to gauge if they're prepared for the Content Assessment.
+Diagnostic Assessments are aligned to the Focus Area objectives and presented in the same format as the Content Assessments.
 A student can take them without the approval of the teacher at any time.